Nadia Asparouhova - Tech Elites, Democracy, Open Source, & Philanthropy

 Dwarkesh Patel 0:05:16

 Interesting.
-Do you think that in the future, like the kids of today's tech billionaires will be future aristocrats?
-So effective altruism will be a sort of elite aristocratic philosophy.
-They'll be like tomorrow's Rockefellers.
+Do you think the kids of today's tech billionaires will be future aristocrats?
+That they'll be tomorrow's Rockefellers?
+That effective altruism will be an elite aristocratic philosophy.

 Nadia Asparouhova 0:05:30